 When it comes time to write a brief or RFP, most marketers and advertisers lean on a psychographic profile to uncover a great audience insight.
-Brands spend hundreds of thousands of pounds developing these profiles so that they can reach their ideal consumer, which they name something like the "successful experienced creative British enthusiastic explorer."
+Brands spend hundreds of thousands of dollars developing these profiles so that they can reach their ideal consumer, which they name something like the "successful experienced creative American enthusiastic explorer."

 1. For fast focus group data: YouTube Analytics and Google Consumer Surveys